elf4j/elf4j-api/README.md

 ### Handling user-supplied log message and arguments

-Any `Object`-type argument to the `Logger#log(...)` methods, regardless a log message or a placeholder replacement argument, must be treated specially if its actual type at runtime is `java.util.function.Supplier`.
+Any `Object`-type argument to the `Logger#log(...)` methods - either a log message or a placeholder replacement argument - must be treated specially if its actual type at runtime is `java.util.function.Supplier`.
 That is, the result of `Supplier#get()`, instead of the `Supplier` function itself, should be used to compute the final log message.

 Note that, similar to the case of placeholder token, this handling is by convention and not syntactically enforced by